calamityy/govee-LED-Shell-cmd/README.md

 A simple shell script allowing communication to a Govee LED strip via [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy).
 An effort has been made to include as much detailed usage documentation to make this more beginner-friendly.

 #### DISCLAIMER: This is for educational purposes only.
 By using this resource, you acknowledge that neither me nor any repository contributors are responsible for any possible damage caused by using this resource.
+Use at your own risk.
 ### Features:
 - on/off
 - colour (RGB in hex)